BlinkReceipt/blinkreceipt-android/blinkreceipt-camera-ui/README.md

 ### Activity

 The Activity approach utilizes the common `startActivityForResults` approach in Android.
-However, this sdk utilizes the new activity for results api, known as [Activity Contracts](https://developer.android.com/training/basics/intents/result#custom).
+However, this SDK utilizes the new activity for results api, known as [Activity Contracts](https://developer.android.com/training/basics/intents/result#custom).
 You have to register your `launcher` at the class level. **NOT WITHIN A FUNCTION IN YOUR ACTIVITY/FRAGMENT**

 ```java
     private final ActivityResultLauncher<CameraRecognizerOptions> launcher = registerForActivityResult(new CameraRecognizerContract(), result -> {